naftulikay/teekopolis-yum-repo/README.md

 ## To Do

  - [ ] Test and verify package signing.
- - [ ] Package a52dec for DVD audio playback.
  - [ ] Package VLC.
  - [ ] Package GStreamer plugins:
     * `gstreamer-plugins-bad`